Dzsodie/finalexam/endpoint/src/README.md

 response from server to client

 **status (200, 404)**
+1xx/ informational
+2xx/ success
+3xx/ redirect
+4xx/ client side error
+5xx/ server side error

 200 - OK

 404 - NOT FOUND

+418 - Im a teapot (april fools joke, easter egg in google.com, should be returned by teapots requested to brew coffee )

+451 - unavailable due to legal reasons

 others>
 https://developer.mozilla.org/en-US/docs/Web/HTTP/Status

 **REST**

+Representational State Transfer (REST) web service is the underlying architectural principle of the web.
+A web page is a representation of a resource, URL tells the browser about the nouns used in the concept, verbs are used based on polymorphism (1 verb can be used with a lot of nouns).
+For instance, when you go to a web page, the browser does an HTTP GET on the URL one would type in and back comes a web page.

 **HTTP, HTTPS**

+HTTP> Hypertext Transfer Protocol, an application-layer protocol for transmitting hypermedia documents, such as HTML.

+HTTPS> Secured Hypertext Transfer Protocol, the use of an SSL certificate - "SSL" stands for secure sockets layer - which creates a secure encrypted connection between the web server and the web browser.

 **Examples:**

-Download pdf endpoint
+Download pdf endpoint _/done_

-GET/POST/PUT * endpoint call or implementation or refactor
+GET/POST/PUT * endpoint call or implementation or refactor _/done_

-Modify status of an endpoint
+Modify status of an endpoint / return custom HTTP Status from endpoint, can change if an endpoint is enabled, if it is considered sensitive and even its id. application properties> endpoints.bean.id=springbeans endpoints.name.sensitive=false endpoints.name.enabled=true

-Add error handling to an endpoint
+Add error handling to an endpoint _/done_